mgkwill/kolla/doc/quickstart.rst

 Quick Start
 ===========

-This guide provides a step by step procedure to deploy Kolla on bare metal or a virtual machine.
+This guide provides a step by step of how to deploy Kolla on bare metal or a virtual machine.

 Host machine requirements